 Exoplanets are planets that orbit other stars, just like the planets in our solar system orbit the Sun.
 There are around 4.099 confirmed exoplanets in the Milky Way.
 Another 5.000 are awaiting confirmation and more than 3.000 planetary systems have been confirmed.

 The Milky Way is estimated to have billions of planets, some of them orbiting stars while others drifting alone in space bearing the name “rogue planets.”
-The oldest known exoplanet in the Milky Way galaxy is nicknamed Methuselah (PSR B1620-26b) – believed to be about 12.7 million years old.
+The oldest known exoplanet in the Milky Way galaxy is nicknamed Methuselah (PSR B1620-26b) – believed to be about 12.7 billion years old.
 It is approximately 12.400 light-years away from Earth, and it is located in the constellation of Scorpius.

 There are an estimative 40 billion Earth-sized planets in the Milky Way, orbiting around sun-like stars and positioned in the habitable zone.
 This coupled with the fact that even moons may have suitable conditions to develop life, drastically raises the chances of life outside our own planet.
 But obviously enough, we ourselves are the proof that the Milky Way galaxy is at least favorable towards developing life.